Update Sept 17th 2020

 We realise this may not be an option for everyone, but for those sex workers who can, some may be able to reduce or completely avoid body/sex contact for a while, and may consider alternative options within the industry.
 Web-camming, phone and direct chats, as well as the sale of adult content (photos, videos) on platforms, where no physical contact takes place, may be an alternative.

-For further info and support on staying safe during COVID, please talk to your support worker or get in touch.
+For further info and support on staying safe during COVID if you are working, please talk to your support worker or get in touch.

 Sexual Health: If you are concerned about your sexual health or need contraception, we can arrange an initial telephone assessment with the specialist sexual health nurse (Jane) over the phone.